Chart Color Schemes

 The level of residential development activity in Inglewood - Waggamba is very low in comparison to the average area assessed nationally by AreaSearch

-Inglewood-Waggamba has averaged approximately six new dwelling approvals annually over the past five financial years, from 2018 to 2022.
-This totals 31 homes approved during this period.
-In the current financial year of 2022-23 (FY-26), one approval has been recorded so far.
-The area's population decline suggests that new supply is likely meeting demand, providing good options for buyers.
+Inglewood - Waggamba has averaged approximately six new dwelling approvals annually over the past five financial years, totalling 31 homes.
+As of FY-26, three approvals have been recorded.
+The area's population decline suggests that new supply is meeting demand, providing good options for buyers.
+The average expected construction cost value of new properties is $558,000, indicating a focus on the premium market segment with higher-end developments.

-The average construction cost value of new properties is $558,000, indicating that developers are targeting the premium market segment with higher-end properties.
-In FY-26, commercial development approvals totalling $1.6 million have been recorded, suggesting minimal commercial development activity.
-Compared to the Rest of Qld, Inglewood-Waggamba maintains similar construction rates per person, supporting market stability in line with regional patterns.
-However, this activity is below average nationally, reflecting the area's maturity and possible planning constraints.
+This financial year has seen $1.6 million in commercial development approvals, suggesting minimal commercial development activity.
+Compared to the Rest of Qld, Inglewood - Waggamba maintains similar construction rates per person, supporting market stability aligned with regional trends.
+However, this activity is below average nationally, potentially due to the area's maturity and possible planning constraints.
+Recent development has solely consisted of detached houses, preserving the area's traditional low-density character and appealing to families seeking space.

 Frequently Asked Questions - Development